codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 ---
 title: "JIRA tracking"
-description: "Know which features are deployed on which environment"
+description: "Enrich your images with information from JIRA "
 group: integrations
 toc: true
 ---

 One of the major highlights of the Codefresh platform is the ability to automatically correlate software features with their deployment (where and when).
-While it easy to know the software version of a component, what is likely more interesting and important is to know which features are contained in a release.
+While the software version of a component is easily identifiable, what is likely more interesting and important is to know which features are contained in a release.

 Codefresh has native integration for Atlassian Jira.
 This allows Codefresh to monitor a feature all the way from the ticket creation phase, up to the moment it is implemented and deployed to an environment.